studio-examples/jms-redelivery/README.md

 #JMS Rollback and Redelivery

 This example shows how to implement jms rollback and redelivery within the Anypoint Studio.
-The JMS connectors in this example are configured to the activeMQ MoM.
+The JMS connectors in this example are configured to the activeMQ MOM.

 ### Assumption
 This document assumes that you are familiar with Mule ESB and the [Anypoint Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
 Further, this example assumes that you have [Apache Maven](http://maven.apache.org/download.cgi) and [ActiveMQ](http://activemq.apache.org/getting-started.html) running on your machine.

 ###Example Use Case
 In this example there is a JMS message in transaction inside Anypoint Studio which throws an exception.
 This message is then handled by the Exception Strategy Component, which rollbacks and retries to deliver the same message.
-After a specific number of unsuccessful attempts to commit (5 in this case), it redirects the message to a Dead Letter Queue (DLQ).
+After a specific number of unsuccessful attempts to commit (6 in this case), it redirects the message to a Dead Letter Queue (DLQ).

 ###Set Up and Run the Example